jessieffff/brandeis_class_hub/README.md

 https://raw.githubusercontent.com/jessieffff/brandeis_class_hub/development/app/assets/images/app_icon/branCH_icon.jpg

 ### Important note
 Due to some unknown CI/CD issues, the deault main branch can not pass all the tests.
-Please go to `new-main-3` and clone that branch for testing.
+Please go to branch `new-main-3` and clone that branch for testing.

 ### URL patterns
 **Root (/):** This shows the landing page of the app, it introduces the concept of the app and has a carousel showing main functionalities.